Ramping up the Euro-Kitsch with “Eurobeat – Almost Eurovision” Musical

 No, it wasn’t me performing this time.

 I hadn’t seen a musical since the last musical I performed in when I was in Brisbane.
 An audience perspective was just fine this time.
-I just wanted to a part of it again.
+I just wanted to be a part of it again.

 So, to prove that my life is not all writing and disappearing down rabbit holes, we hit the road to see the musical Eurobeat – Almost Eurovision.